CasalettoJ/Weeaboo-Boilerplate/README.md

 -   `babel-core` -- Babel transpiles ES2015+ to another target (ES5)
 -   `babel-loader` -- Loader used for webpack integration of babel
 -   `babel-runtime` -- Required for storybook
+-   `babel-eslint` -- Parser for eslint to handle flowtyping correctly (default parser does not handle typing syntax)
 -   `babel-preset-env` -- Preset containing syntax transpiling for ES2015+
 -   `babel-preset-react` -- Preset containing React/Flow transpiling
 -   `babel-polyfill` (**NOT a devDependency**) -- Polyfill for modern JS functions (like Object.assign)